jamesbdunlop/switch/README.md

 ````
 From the commandline inside the switch folder run the above command.<br>
 This will build into the dist folder and you can run the switch.exe from there.
+You will need to pip install cx_Freeze for this to work.

 ____